 Location: Zoom Meeting ID: 977 4882 0087; Passcode: 662337

 Background: Harold was a participant in the first year of the XMP program in 2002 and has coached in the program since 2003.
 He is RRCA certified (Level II).
 Harold has run 35 plus marathons.
 This is his 11th year directing the program.
 He will be assisted by a team of RRCA certified running coaches.

 Program Communications: Participants will be required to utilize Groups.io, which is the official communication forum.
 After registering for the program, a registration confirmation sent to each runner will include instruction for registering for the XMP Groups.io.
 In addition to the information found in the “Communications” section below, the program utilizes Twitter to announce any last minute group run changes.
 There is also an “unofficial” XMP Facebook page.
 There is no requirement to subscribe to either Twitter or Facebook.

 General Club Communications: Participants are also encouraged to join MCRRC-info , the club’s listserv for delivering important club information including race announcements or changes, track closures due to weather or other issues, etc. When joining any of the Yahoo groups, please include your first and last name in the “comment from user” field so that your membership to the group can be verified.

-Disclaimer: The program director reserves the right in his sole discretion to refuse admission to the program or dismiss any individual from the program whom the program director believes is unsuited for running the specified distance, or is unable to meet the demands of the training schedule, or is disruptive to other program participants.
-Those individuals will be denied entry into the program or dismissed from the program as appropriate.
+Disclaimer: The program director reserves the right, in his sole discretion, to refuse admission to the program or dismiss any individual from the program whom the program director believes is unsuited for running the specified distance, is unable to meet the demands of the training schedule, is disruptive to other participants or fails to meet pandemic guidelines.
 The program director also reserves the right to limit the number of participants in the overall program or in individual pace groups.
-MCRRC has a No Refund policy.
-Program registration fees cannot be refunded due to injury, schedule conflict or any other reason.
+MCRRC has a no refund policy and program registration fees cannot be refunded due to injury, schedule conflict or for any other reason.